ibm-cloud-docs/ContinuousDelivery/cd_personal_data.md

 To delete a Tekton Pipeline:

-1. On the Toolchain page, on the Tekton Pipeline card, click the menu to access the configuration options.
+1. From your toolchain's Overview page, on the **Delivery pipelines** card, go to your Tekton pipeline instance.
-1. Click **Delete**.
+1. Click the menu on your Tekton pipeline to access the configuration options and click **Delete**.

 ## Modifying and deleting toolchains and tool integrations
 {: #managing_toolchains}